johannessonlab/HetVPaper/SNPpop/README.md

     $ snakemake --snakefile SNPpop.smk --configfile SNPpop_config.yml -p --cluster "sbatch -A XXXXXXXX -p core -n {params.threads} -t {params.time} --mail-user xxxxxx@xxxxxxx.xxx --mail-type=ALL" -j 20 --keep-going --use-conda &> SNPpop.log &

 Notice that sometimes GATK freaks out and crashes if more than one thread is used.
 So I ended up running the whole thing with one thread.

+## Results

+The output includes the Fig. 2A and fig. S4, plus a plot with SNP correlation coefficients driven the PCA, but I didn't use that in the paper in the end.